 Demi Lovato has always been open and honest with her fans about her ongoing struggles with sobriety, substance abuse and self-harm.

-Following the release of her new song, "Sober," on Wednesday -- in which she sings about relapsing -- ET learned that the 25-year-old singer has indeed relapsed after celebrating six years of sobriety back in March.
+Following the release of her new song, "Sober," in June -- in which she sings about relapsing -- ET learned that the 25-year-old singer had indeed relapsed after celebrating six years of sobriety back in March.

-"Demi relapsed and started drinking alcohol again," a source said.
+"Demi relapsed and started drinking alcohol again," a source said at the time.
 "Her song is intense, but that's how she deals.
 She has to be brutally honest and put it out there so that she's not burdened with holding on to her struggles privately."